 CASPer is an online test, which, assesses for non-cognitive skills and interpersonal characteristics that we believe are important for successful students and graduates of our program, and will complement the other tools that we use for applicant screening.
 In implementing CASPer, we are trying to further enhance fairness and objectivity in our selection process.

 In order to take CASPer, you will be responsible for securing access to a computer with audio capabilities, a webcam, and a reliable internet connection on your selected test date.
 CASPer can be taken practically anywhere that can satisfy the aforementioned requirements.
 No exceptions will be provided for applicants unable to take CASPer online due to being located at sites where the internet is not dependable due to technical or political factors.

 Please go to www.takeCASPer.com to sign up for the Canadian Professional Health Sciences test (CSP10201) and reserve a test using one piece of government-issued photo ID.
 You will be provided with a limited number of testing dates and times.
 Please note that these are the only testing dates available for your CASPer test.
 There will be no additional tests scheduled.
-Please use an email address you check regularly; there may be updates tot the test schedule.
-The tests for the 2020 admission cycle will be open for registration July 2019.
+Please use an email address you check regularly; there may be updates to the test schedule.

 Please direct any inquiries on the test to email@example.com.
 Alternatively, you may use the chat bubble in the bottom right hand corner of your screen on the takecasper.com website.